Iterative removal of sources to model the turbulent electromotive force: Methods For Obtaining Dynamo Coefficients

 , {\it Step 2} and {\it Step 3} are then repeated a suitable number of times (say {\it R}), until the values of the coefficients converge or all chi-squared error values drop below a certain threshold (say {\it T}).
 Note that the coefficient associated with the least chi-square could be different for different iterations.
 Effectively, the final estimates for dynamo coefficients become;

 The aforementioned steps are then repeated at all $z=z'$, to construct the vertical profiles of all dynamo coefficients.
 A further clarification of the IROS algorithm is provided in \aref{sec:flowchart} using a flowchart representation of aforementioned steps.
-We will describe the vertical profiles obtained using this algorithm in \sref{sec:results} below.
+We describe the vertical profiles obtained (for MHD simulations described in \sref{sec:simulations}) using this algorithm in \sref{sec:results} below.
 Before that we also consider how prior constraints can be incorporated in the IROS reconstruction of dynamo coefficients.